jonasoesch/p9/paper.md

 ## Unfair comparisons

 Further doubts on reported benefits of animation come from the problem of *informational equivalence*.
-Some studies who have reported benefits of animated transitions have been criticized for involving "unfair comparisons". [@Tversky-02:animationcan] The animations presented contained information that was not easily deducible from the non-animated transitions.
+Some studies who have reported benefits of animated transitions have been criticized for involving "unfair comparisons" [@Tversky-02:animationcan].
+The animations presented contained information that was not easily deducible from the non-animated transitions.
 Tversky et al. [@Tversky-02:animationcan, p.
 251] put it like this:

 > Showing that students learn material better when it is presented than when it is not presented should not be a goal of empirical research.